Drawing shows the 1.4 Petrol (1360cc) parts - other models are different.

 Alternatively, this is an aftermarket rear exhaust - the hanger is welded directly on to silencer.

 No noticeable increase in sound levels - works well and cheaper!
-Fitted June 2014 and still OK two years on
+Fitted June 2014 and still OK seven years on

 The average age of catalytic convertor is 10 years, what would be the most accurate way to isolate a faulty or partially blocked one in a 1007?

 I've not heard of any needing changing on the petrol models so far - they do seem to go on and on.
-If the engine light is not on, leave well alone.
+Unless the engine light is on, leave well alone.